 Person(s) Procedures

 Responsible

-Chair and IRB Review research plans and consent documents for
+Chair and IRB Review research plans and consent documents for compliance

-members compliance with these provisions
+members with these provisions

+3.7.1.6.
 Surrogate Consent and Review of Projects Involving Populations with Impaired Decisional Capacity

 No person who has the capacity for consent may be enrolled in a study without his or her informed consent.